kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_logging.md

 ### Options

 ```
   -h, --help               help for logging
+      --namespace string   namespace to install logging to (default "kuma-logging")
 ```

 ### Options inherited from parent commands